ChrisEssery/group-project/Portfolio/UX_Design.md

 Jack, 36, is a product manager.
 In his role as a product manager, he is responsible for setting the strategy and vision of a product.
 He also advises on the development methodology, evaluating ideas and feedback from end-users and other stakeholders, and making sure those views are integrated into the development process.
 His aim is to do this as seamlessly as possible.
 His motivations are as follows:

-   * He wants to deliver a good product to the end-users.
-   * He wants to create added value and improve the quality of life of the end-users.
+   *"I want this team to deliver a good product to the end-users.
+I want us to create added value and improve the quality of life of the end-users - I'm a firm believer that the Agile methodology will assist us in this process."*

 He also advises teams on prioritising features and setting weekly goals and targets.
 For our purposes, he will be advising us throughout the development process.